 Personally, I believe that people who are ignorant due to a lack of information are worth trying to talk some sense into.
 People who deliberately choose ignorance are probably a lost cause.
-They’re not going to listen to reason, and they’re probably going to actively fight back against attempts to get them to see the light.
+They’re not going to listen to reason, and they’ll probably actively fight back against attempts to get them to see the light.
 Is that giving up?
 Maybe.
 But by picking our battles we can divert our energy to the areas where it’s likely to have the greatest effect.

 Do words used as insults become disconnected from their original meaning?

 I have a potty mouth.
 Motherf***er tends to come flying out of my mouth inadvertently.
 When I use that word I’m not talking about incest and I don’t imagine anyone around me is likely to interpret it that way.
 Canadian French has some quirky profanity related to the Catholic Church, such as câlice (chalice) and tabarnak (tabernacle).
 So if I say “Tabarnak!
 That crazy ass mofo just cut me off!” does the actual meaning of each individual word come into play?
 Or maybe the original meaning begins to disappear, especially when terms are used in combination with other insults.